jax-ml/jax/docs/tutorials/quickstart.md

 # Quickstart

-**JAX a library for array-oriented numerical computation (*a la* [NumPy](https://numpy.org/)), with automatic differentiation and JIT compilation to enable high-performance machine learning research**.
+**JAX a library for array-oriented numerical computation (*à la* [NumPy](https://numpy.org/)), with automatic differentiation and JIT compilation to enable high-performance machine learning research**.

 This document provides a quick overview of essential JAX features, so you can get started with JAX quickly: